Ryanhustler420/Webpack-React-Electron-JS-Boilerplate/README.md

 > dependencies you need,

-- npm i @popperjs/core (if you want to use bootstrap into react app)
+- npm i --save @popperjs/core (if you want to use bootstrap into react app)

+- Please remove .git which is hidden in the directory, and run `git init`

 # index.js
 ```js